dinde451/jarr.d1/Jarulfs_Guide.md

 Succubi still being able to fire at golems or if a monster is attacked in any way.
-When a monster leaves the light radius of a player, it will continue to act for 12.75 seconds until it is set into non active status again unless it during that time, again enter the light radius of a player or is ”activated” again.
-Some monsters with the capability of following players outside their current view will try to walk around possible obstacles to get to the former target when it get out of the light radius.
+When a monster leaves the light radius of a player, it will continue to act for 12.75 seconds until it is set into non active status again unless it during that time, again enters the light radius of a player or is ”activated” again.
+Some monsters with the capability of following players outside their current view will try to walk around possible obstacles to get to the former target when it leaves the light radius.
 See CHAPTER_LINK_attack-types for more information about which monsters have this capability.